Writing Poems

 I have written poems in bursts, in waves, in cycles.
-A bunch during my first few years in Louisville Kentucky, beginning with an open-mic during Gay Pride 1994, continuing with a couple of informal poetry groups, and then ending abruptly in 1996.
+A bunch during my first two years in Louisville Kentucky, beginning with an open-mic during Gay Pride 1994, continuing with a couple of informal poetry groups, and then ending abruptly in 1996.
 There have been a few poems scattered across the last decade.

-This past week I was at a poetry workshop led by Richard Blanco at Maine Media - The Photographic Poem.
+At the end of June 2025, I was at a poetry workshop led by Richard Blanco at Maine Media - The Photographic Poem.
 I was looking for a way to more deeply enter the photographs I've been making.
 It was that and more - lessons in craft, the seven of us participants working on poems from family photos and other inspirations, early mornings walks along the harbor as the lobster boats came in to load up with empty traps; a time and place to nurture some seeds.

 From The Photographic Poem Workshop, 2025